-The Vibration Sentry RT includes the following features:
+The Vibration Sentry E includes the following features:

 - 3-Axis integral MEMS accelerometer

 - Measures and records:

 - o Raw acceleration signals

 - Acceleration statistics

-- o Vibration levels
+- Vibration levels

-- o Inclinations
+- Inclinations

 - All-digital design.

 - Integrated oscilloscope function that can show the vibration signals in real time.

 - Allows the observation of recorded data while the recording is ongoing.

 - Works standalone, or USB connected for setup and data transfer to PC.

 - Long life internal rechargeable battery that recharges from USB.

 - Self-calibrated using the earth's gravity as a reference.

 - Observes and records 100% of the acceleration signals (no missed samples).

-- Auto-Rec feature: The instrument can stay dormant for months, only recording when the acceleration signals are detected over an adjustable threshold.

 - Editable individual custom ID for easier instrument management.

 - Completely sealed weatherproof enclosure.

 - LabVIEW driver available